Years of Experience

 Certifications and Degrees

-The highest-paying skill to have may be Operations Management; employees who claim proficiency also report a higher average salary of around $120K annually.
-A common skill in Wmata's work force is Project Management; one-fourth of survey participants report using it on the job.
-Three more common skills are Microsoft Office, SolidWorks, and Financial Analysis.
+The highest-paying skill to have may be Operations Management; employees who claim proficiency also report a higher average salary of around $120K per year.
+One of the more prevalent skills at Wmata is Project Management, with one-fourth considering it a key competency.
+Three more common skills are Maintenance, Human Resources, and Office Administration.

 Benefits and Perks